 Collaborative annotation of weekly readings on the Perusall online collaborative annotation platform.
-You will be asked to annotate at most one reading per week.
+You will be asked to annotate at most one reading per week (minus three that you will be permitted to skip without penalty).
 Your grade will be determined by the quantity and quality of your participation in these collaborative discussions over the course of the semester.